cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 **Example**

-Retrieve all events for childeren under 12 years old.
+Retrieve all events for childeren under 12 years old:
 ```
 GET /events/?q=typicalAgeRange:[0 TO 12]
 ```
-Note that this query will also return events that are for all ages (see allAges (TO DO link to docs)) and events for ages that only partially overlap with the given agerange (e.g. an event for childeren of 10-15 years old)
+Note that this query will also return events that are for all ages (see allAges (TO DO link to docs)) and events for ages that only partially overlap with the given age range (e.g. an event for childeren of 10-15 years old).

 Retrieve all events exclusively for childeren under 12 years old:
 ```